 • Clean up dog poop immediately whether on walks or in the backyard.

 Dog poop isn't a subject matter that we all enjoy talking about, but it can be a good indicator of your dog's overall health.
-Catching signs early can help ensure you keep them healthy.
+Catching signs early can help you keep them healthy.